 U.S. Tax Form 8829—Expenses for Business Use of Your Home

 But don’t stress just yet.
-Below, you’ll find an easy-to-understand breakdown of each section of the form and explanations of some of the trickier lines.
+Below, you’ll find an easy-to-understand breakdown of each section of the form and explanations of the trickier lines.
 Along with the explanations, you can access Form 8829 below, along with information on each section.

 What Is Tax Form 8829?